ojkelly/yarn.build/readme.md

 You can still read the yaml file directly (it is just a file after all), but existing tooling that wants to read from your `package.json` will break.

+#### Troubleshooting

+If it breaks, convert your yaml package file back to json, and comment the plugin out from `.yarnrc.yml`.

+Please also make an issue describing you problem, so we can hopefully fix it.

 ### Example

 The initial usecase for this is for non-javascript packages in a polyglot yarn.build repository.
 As an example this is how you can build a go app, leveraging yarn and yarn.build but with a yaml file as your build specification (ie `package.yaml`).